• Skip to primary navigation

 Powder Room Sources: Annapakshi Indian Damask Wall Stencil (11.25″ x 15.5″) | Pedestal Sink | Sconces (Polished Nickel)

 but there was a ton of great storage space inside!
-My husband used this bathroom to get ready in the morning before we did our bathroom addition and having that medicine cabinet for all of his toiletries was a life saver.
-Our exact medicine cabinet is no longer available (it was from Restoration Hardware) but here are some other pretty options:
+My husband used this bathroom to get ready in the morning before we did our bathroom addition, and having that medicine cabinet for all of his toiletries was a lifesaver.

-I share other pretty bathroom mirror options in my post on bathroom mirror ideas.
+Want to see other pretty bathroom mirror options?
+Check out my post on bathroom mirror ideas.

 Smart storage is all about making use of space that would normally be wasted, including the narrow space to the side of your toilet.
 I came across {this narrow rolling bathroom cart} that’s perfect for storing toilet paper, cleaning products, and other bathroom items in even the narrowest of spaces: